wdomitrz/iml-team_3/xai_stories/03-hotel-booking.md

 ![image](images/03-shap_min.png)
 ![image](images/03-breakdown_min.png)

 The prediction of probability of cancellation equals 0.
-The plot of shap values shows that client has booked 1 visit and has not canceled it.
-The values of features `previous_cancelations`=0 and `previous_booking_not_canceled`=1  make the probability of cancel be lower
+The plot of SHAP values shows that client has booked 1 visit and has not canceled it.
+The values of features `previous_cancelations`=0 and `previous_booking_not_canceled`=1  make the probability of cancel be lower.

-2. The highest prediction of cancellation probability
+1. The highest prediction of cancellation probability
 ![image](images/03-shap_max.png)
 ![image](images/03-breakdown_max.png)

 The prediction of probability of cancellation equals 1.
 In the past client canceled one reservation so it is more likely to cancel another one.
 440 days between reservation and arrival date makes the probability of resignation be higher.
-It is intuitive, because the client could change plans.
+It is intuitive, because the client could have changed plans.
+Price per night reduces prediction.
+The value of 75 euro per night is cheap compared to the prices in the dataset.
+We can guess that due to the low price,  it may not be important for customers to cancel booking and wait for a refund.

 ### Model 2.
 Repeated guests